DanielTockan/Skii/README.md

 Here, users are also able to:
   - View information specific to that resort
   - Add the resort to their favourites (displayed on My Account page)
-  - Leave comments about the resort (with CRUD fucntionality and user level permissions applied)
+  - Leave comments about the resort (with CRUD functionality and user level permissions applied)
   - Add a rating to the resort

 ![Single Resorts](./resources/screenshots/single_resort.png)

 - An external weather API and useState were used to obtain and dynamically update the current weather, and forecasts for the next 7 days:
-- Similarly to the markers on the homepage, weather information was obtained using longitude and latitude co-ordinates
+- Similar to the markers on the homepage, weather information was obtained using longitude and latitude co-ordinates

 ```js
 const [weather, updateWeather] = useState({ current: { weather: [{}] }, daily: [] })